skienzmatishun/rippreport/content/p/alabama-sec-of-state-the-only-one/index.md

 ---
-title: "ALABAMA SEC.
-OF STATE: THE ONLY ONE"
+title: 'ALABAMA SEC.
+OF STATE: THE ONLY ONE'
 date: 2018-04-11
 thumbnail: img/alabama-sec-of-state-the-only-one.jpg
 categories: